OWASP/pysap/docs/dev/dev.rst

 For example, installation on a Ubuntu box would require the following commands::

-   $ sudo apt install pandoc texlive-full
+   $ sudo apt install pandoc texlive-base

 Python packages can be installed using ::